Liverpool Cathedral: Scott's 1910 redesign

 In 1909, free of Bodley and growing in confidence, Scott submitted an entirely new design for the main body of the cathedral.
 His original design had two towers at the west end (Note: Because of the shape of the St James's Mount site, the cathedral is oriented nearly north to south rather than, as is traditional, west to east.
-Cotton and other writers use the points of the compass in their liturgical sense: thus the high altar is at the "east end", and the main entrance at the "west end.") and a single transept; the revised plan called for a single central tower 85.344 m high, topped with a lantern and flanked by twin transepts.
+Cotton and other writers use the points of the compass in their liturgical sense: thus the high altar is at the "east end", and the main entrance at the "west end.") and a single transept; the revised plan called for a single central tower 280 ft high, topped with a lantern and flanked by twin transepts.
 (Note: In an article in 1977, Paul Barker suggests that Scott altered his design "to come closer to Mackintosh's plans".)
 The Cathedral Committee, shaken by such radical changes to the design they had approved, asked Scott to work his ideas out in fine detail and submit them for consideration.
 He worked on the plans for more than a year, and in November 1910, the committee approved them.
 In addition to the change in the exterior, Scott's new plans provided more interior space.
 At the same time Scott modified the decorative style, losing much of the Gothic detailing and introducing a more modern, monumental style.

 The Lady Chapel

-The Lady Chapel (originally intended to be called the Morning Chapel), the first part of the building to be completed, was consecrated in 1910 by Bishop Chavasse in the presence of two Archbishops and 24 other Bishops.
+The Lady Chapel (originally intended to be called the Morning Chapel), the first part of the building to be completed, was consecrated in 1910 by Bishop Chavasse in the presence of two archbishops and 24 other bishops.
 The date, 29 June—St Peter's Day—was chosen to honour the pro-cathedral, now due to be demolished.
 The Manchester Guardian described the ceremony:

 The Bishop of Liverpool knocked on the door with his pastoral staff, saying in a loud voice, "Open ye the gates."
-The doors having been flung open, the Earl of Derby, resplendent in the golden robes of the Chancellor of Liverpool University, presented Dr. Chavasse with the petition for consecration. … The Archbishop of York, whose cross was carried before him and who was followed by two train-bearers clad in scarlet cassocks, was conducted to the sedilla and the rest of the Bishops, with the exception of Dr. Chavasse, who knelt before his episcopal chair in the sanctuary, found accommodation in the choir stalls.
+The doors having been flung open, the Earl of Derby, resplendent in the golden robes of the Chancellor of Liverpool University, presented Dr. Chavasse with the petition for consecration. ...
+The Archbishop of York, whose cross was carried before him and who was followed by two train-bearers clad in scarlet cassocks, was conducted to the sedilla and the rest of the Bishops, with the exception of Dr. Chavasse, who knelt before his episcopal chair in the sanctuary, found accommodation in the choir stalls.